Meet Alison Riley

 Meet Dr. Ann Landis

-Since 2006, Dr. Ann Landis has served as the Provost and Vice President for Academic Affairs at Thomas University.
+Since 2006, Dr. Ann Landis has served as the Executive Vice President and Provost.
 In this role she is a strategic leader for the University as a whole, providing leadership and vision for Academic Affairs and operational areas that impact students’ educational experience.
 She also serves as the chief academic officer and second-ranking executive officer of the University reporting directly to TU President Dr. Gary Bonvillian.

 One of her responsibilities is recruiting faculty members to teach in one of Thomas University’s nine academic divisions.